 Sarah the vet will be making payments her entire professional life, and Christine the neurosurgeon will have her $474,000 debt balance completely forgiven tax-free before she starts making over $500,000 per year as a fellowship trained human doctor specialist.

-Not only do human doctors make five times as much in salary, they can pay 5% of the amount towards their student loans.
+Not only do human doctors make five times as much in salary, they can pay 5% of the amount toward their student loans.
 After 10 years, the government COMPLETELY FORGIVES THE LOANS TAX-FREE!

 Veterinarians Are Treated Horribly Under Student Loan Rules, and It’s the Federal Government’s Fault

 How is this you ask?
 Human doctors work for not for profit institutions during their training.
-Therefore, they qualify for super low payments during residency and fellowship that count towards the PSLF program.
-After 10 years of payments, the federal government forgives their debt tax free.
+Therefore, they qualify for super low payments during residency and fellowship that count toward the PSLF program.
+After 10 years of payments, the federal government forgives their debt tax-free.